Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signals/signals-extension-and-rules-engine-integration.md

 {% endtab %}
 {% endtabs %}

-**2. Using Adobe Launch create a Data element for the user_email context data key**
+2. Using Adobe Launch create a Data element for the `user_email` context data key.

 ![Data Element Example for Collect PII context data key](../../../.gitbook/assets/data_element_example_collect_pii.png)

-**3. Using Adobe Launch create a new rule for sending a post back**
+3. Using Adobe Launch create a new rule for sending a postback.

-Create a new rule by selecting the Event Mobile Core Collect PII and the Action Mobile Core Send Postback as in the following images.
+Create a new rule by selecting the Event Mobile Core Collect PII and the Action Mobile Core Send Postback as in the following image:

 ![Rule example using Collect PII event and Postback action](../../../.gitbook/assets/postback_pii_token_example.png)

-**4. Use the above data element in the Postback action**
+4. Use the above data element in the Postback action.

 Edit the `Send Postback` action and include the following URL in the corresponding edit box: